draphonix/n8n-nodes-browser-use/README.md

 4. Link to your n8n installation: `npm link`
 5. In your n8n installation directory: `npm link n8n-nodes-browser-use`

-## Usage

-### Cloud API Connection

-1. Create credentials for the Browser Use Cloud API:
-   - Get your API key from [Browser Use Cloud](https://cloud.browser-use.com/billing)
-   - Create a new credential of type "Browser Use Cloud API"
-   - Enter your API key

-2. Add the Browser Use node to your workflow
-3. Select "Cloud API" as the connection type
-4. Choose your operation (Run Task, Get Task Status, etc.)
-5. Configure the operation parameters (instructions, task ID, etc.)

-### Local Bridge Connection

-Before using the Local Bridge connection, you need to set up the Python bridge service:

-1. Clone the repository for the bridge service (coming soon)
-2. Install the required dependencies
-3. Run the bridge service

-Then, in n8n:

-1. Create credentials for the Browser Use Local Bridge:
-   - Enter the URL of your local bridge service (e.g., `http://localhost:8000`)
-   - If authentication is enabled, enter your authentication token

-2. Add the Browser Use node to your workflow
-3. Select "Local Bridge" as the connection type
-4. Follow the same steps as for the Cloud API connection

 ## Operations

 ### Run Task